 1. Fox Ranger Gel Glove

 The Fox Ranger Gel Glove is a classic in the mountain biking world.
-It’s comfortable, stylish and the padding helps dampen down much of the vibrations.
+It’s comfortable, stylish and the extra padding helps with shock absorption.

-The thumb, index and middle finger have silicon grips up the length of the fingers.
-This is done to help with grip on the bars and break levers.
+The thumb, index finger and middle finger have silicon grips up the length of the fingers.
+This is done to help you get a good grip on the bars and break levers.
 This should reduce the tension on the hand and wrist, helping reduce the pressure on the nerves.

 Being a top-quality glove, the Fox Ranger Gel brings out all of the stops!
-It has an absorbent sweat wipe on the thumb, a neoprene cuff to prevent sweat and moisture from getting into the glove, and is touch screen compatible.
-So if you are a rider wanting a glove that does it all, the Fox Ranger Gel is your go-to!
+It has an absorbent sweat wipe on the thumb and a neoprene cuff to prevent sweat and moisture from getting into the glove.
+And is even touch screen compatible.
+So if you are a rider wanting a mountain bike glove that does it all, the Fox Ranger Gel is your go-to!